Global Context

 class MyGlobalContext(GlobalContext):

-__ctx_name__ = "my_ctx"
+__ctx_name__ = "context"

 supplier: str

-COOKIES: typing.Final[set[str]] = CtxVar({"chocolate", "chip", "cracker"}, const=True)
+COOKIES: typing.Final[set[str]] = ctx_var(default={"chocolate", "chip", "cracker"}, const=True, init=False)

-ctx = MyGlobalContext(supplier="Brooklyn Born Chocolate") # <'MyGlobalContext@my_ctx' -> (<GlobalCtxVar(supplier=<CtxVar(value='Brooklyn Born Chocolate')>)>, <GlobalCtxVar(COOKIES=<ConstCtxVar(value={'chocolate', 'chip', 'cracker'})>)>)>
+ctx = MyGlobalContext(supplier="Brooklyn Born Chocolate") # <MyGlobalContext@context contains variables: <GlobalCtxVar(supplier=<CtxVar(value='Brooklyn Born Chocolate')>)>, <GlobalCtxVar(COOKIES=<ConstCtxVar(value={'chocolate', 'chip', 'cracker'})>)>>

 1